A guide to the COVID-19 vaccination programme

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short term, and not everyone gets them.
 Even if you do have symptoms after the first dose, you still need to have the second dose.
-Although you should get good protection from the first dose, having the second dose should give you longer lasting protection against the virus.
+Two doses gives good protection for a few months.

 Very common side effects include:

 - having a painful, heavy feeling and tenderness in the arm where you had your injection.
 This tends to be worst around 1 to 2 days after the vaccine

 - feeling tired

 - general aches, or mild flu like symptoms

 You can rest and take paracetamol (follow the dose advice in the packaging) to help you feel better.
 Although feeling feverish is not uncommon for 2 to 3 days, a high temperature is unusual and may indicate you have COVID-19 or another infection.

 Symptoms following vaccination normally last less than a week.
 If your symptoms seem to get worse or if you are concerned, contact your GP or Practice Nurse.

 A condition involving blood clots and unusual bleeding has been reported extremely rarely after the first dose of AstraZeneca vaccine.
 Because of the high risk of complications and death from COVID-19, the Medicines and Healthcare products Regulatory Agency (MHRA), the World Health Organization (WHO) and the European Medicines Agency have concluded that the balance is very much in favour of vaccination.
 This rare condition is slightly more common in younger individuals, so the JCVI has recommended a preference for an alternative vaccine in some age groups.

 If you experience any of the following from around 4 days to 4 weeks after vaccination you should seek medical advice urgently: